 The Local Bond Law provides for the appropriation of funds for certain capital improvements and for the issuance of obligations of the County to finance such appropriations.
 Bonds of any issue must mature within the average period of usefulness of the items bonded.
 Serial payment of bond principal is required with no annual installment exceeding by more than 100% the amount of the smallest prior installment.
 A 5% cash down payment is generally required toward the financing of expenditures for County purposes.
 The County may sell short-term bond anticipation notes to temporarily finance a capital improvement or project in anticipation of the issuance of bonds if the bond ordinance or subsequent resolution so provides.
 Bond anticipation notes are full faith and credit obligations of the County, and may be issued for a period not exceeding one year and may be renewed from time to time for up to ten years.
 The County must begin to amortize such notes beginning in the third year and in each subsequent year.
-The installment on the bonds in anticipation of which the notes are issued.
+The installment payment that is required to amortize the notes is equal to the amount of the first legally payable installment on the bonds in anticipation of which the notes are issued.
 If the appropriate amortization is commenced in the third year and in each subsequent year, the notes must finally mature and be paid not later than the first day of the fifth month following the close of the tenth year next following the date of issuance of the original notes.